davadazaita/davadazaita/README.md

 ---

-## 😄 - Ezekiel's third temple in the Old World is a house of justice - 😄
+## 😄 - Ezekiel's third temple in the Old World is a house of justice. - 😄

 ---